The Women by Kristen Hannah

 Kristin Hannah, The Women

-Kristen Hannah is renowned for her historical fiction, from sweeping Alaskan survival saga (The Great Alone) to WWII bestseller, The Nightingale, Hannah absorbs readers into the complexities of the past while asking questions of the world we occupy today.
-Her newest work, The Women, is a dive into female nurses who served the military through Vietnam: the naive longing that landed them in the violent jungles, the intense trauma, the confusing political landscape that labeled them pariahs upon their return home, and the jagged road to healing the grief implicit in their service.
+Kristen Hannah is renowned for her historical fiction.
+From the sweeping Alaskan survival saga (The Great Alone) to her WWII bestseller, The Nightingale, Hannah absorbs readers into the complexities of the past while asking questions of the world we occupy today.
+Her newest work, The Women, is a dive into the female nurses who served the American military through Vietnam: the naive longing that landed them in the violent jungles, the intense trauma, the confusing political landscape that labeled them pariahs upon their return home, and the jagged road to healing the grief collected in their service.

 Her answer is simple: the women.
 The heroes of this book are the women who were dismissed and denied recognition after their service.
 The women who banded together to save their soldiers and to save each other formed bonds that were and still are the path to integrating the grief and loss into something that wisens and deepens us, instead of destroys us.